Guidomo10/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script display current directory contents in a long format(1) this script display current directory contents in a long format including hidden files(2) this script make (1), (2), user and group IDs diplayed numerically
+this script display current directory contents in a long format(1) this script display current directory contents in a long format including hidden files(2) this script make (1), (2), user and group IDs diplayed numerically this script create a directory in /tmp/ directory